kyhau/aws-notebook/LoggingAndMonitoring.md

 - Trusted Advisor warns us if an RDS security group is overly permissive.

 ## CloudTrail
-- CloudTrail logs all API activities.
+- CloudTrail logs all API activities (including Console, CLI, API/SDK calls).
-- Use CloudTrail Event History to find the suspicious activity in past **90 days**.
+- CloudTrail is enabled when your account is created.
-- Logs are encrypted in SSE-S3 by default, can be changed to SSE-KMS.
+- Logs are encrypted in **SSE-S3 by default**, can be changed to SSE-KMS.
+- Entries can be viewed using the **Event History** in **past 90 days**.
+- Trail logs can be sent to S3 bucket of choice and even prefixed (folders).
+- Single-region or multi-region trails can be configured.
+- Trails can make multi-account logging possible.
+- Management events: user login events, configuring security, setting up logging.
   - *CloudTrail does not log configurations or application logs.*
   - *CloudTrail does not utilize log groups; CloudWatch does.*
   - *Use CloudTrail to record KMS API calls.
 KMS is not one of the services that can send logs to CloudWatch Logs.*

 ## CloudWatch
 - CloudWatch monitors web application logs to for malicious activity.